Loer Lab People Teaching Research Protocols Images Links Contact

 MK

-MK Riley joined the lab in Spring 2022 working with Theresa Medina on the cha-1 gene of Pristionchus pacificus.
-She is currently on study abroad.
+MK Riley joined the lab in Spring 2022 and worked with Theresa Medina on the cha-1 gene of Pristionchus pacificus.

 Sidney